Ferrari unveils first fully electric car - MyJoyOnline

 Germany's Porsche has scaled back its EV plans due to weak demand, caught between poor sales in China and tariffs in the US.

-Western carmakers have also faced intense competition from Chinese carmakers, which can produce vehicles faster and more cheaply.
+Western carmakers have also faced intense competition from Chinese carmakers, which are able to produce vehicles faster and more cheaply.

 Ferrari is Europe's most valuable carmaker.
 It relies on selling highly exclusive cars - a strategy that has helped to shield Ferrari from much of the pressure faced by rivals.

-Yet Ferrari's shares have dropped by more than 25% over the past year, mirroring a wider slump among luxury brands as global inflation has shaken demand for high-end goods.
+Yet Ferrari's shares have dropped by more than 25% over the past year, mirroring a wider slump across luxury brands as inflation around the world has shaken demand for high-end goods.

 Latest Stories